SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/MacroParameter/getLabel.md

 so.topic: reference
 ---

+# MacroParameter.getLabel()

 This function returns the label for the parameter when displayed in a form.